Who Gets Paid to Watch TV?

-So instead of watching TV or spending hours on Social Media you could be making gorgeous designer handbags or painting up a slew of ready-made clothing, shoes, bags and craft.
+So instead of watching TV or spending hours on Social Media you could be making gorgeous designer handbags or painting up a slew of ready-made clothing, shoes, bags, and craft.

 Have you noticed recently that the folks making the movies are getting rich off of those who just want to sit in front of the tele?
+Then there are those who have decided not to and are using their time to make steady advancements.

 Now once you get in the groove you may want to turn on the tube.
 But until you begin exercising some of your God-given abilities, your entertainment should be put on the shelf…if only for a season.
 I’m all for a good belly laugh or a time to curl up on the sofa to watch a great, life-changing movie every now and then but not at the expense of my future.